Is Casting Additive Manufacturing?

 Another benefit of casting is that it is a versatile process that can be used to create objects in a variety of materials like aluminum, steel, and even plastic.

-Read More: What Is Magnesium Die Casting?
+Read More: Why Does Aluminum Good For Die Casting?

 Benefits of Additive Manufacturing